 Yes.

-Neither do (the vast majority of) the other people browsing.
 Most potential readers are just trying to figure out whether or not they’ll enjoy the story.
 Is it going to be a fun beach read?
 An engaging listen during a long commute?
 Will they like the characters?
 What emotions will the story draw out?

 If you’ve read the book, your opinion counts.